Free nationwide shipping on all orders!

 Fonts and Canva

-Canva has a huge selection of web fonts such as Google fonts – these can help your designs look awesome.
-However, there is no way to outline or embed fonts in the Canva print design tool, as such we would recommend clicking the option to flatten your pdf.
+Canva has a huge selection of web fonts, such as Google fonts – these can help your designs look awesome.
+However, there is no way to outline or embed fonts in the Canva print design tool; as such, we would recommend clicking the option to flatten your pdf.

-Usually, when submitting artwork we would ask that you either embed fonts, outline them or ‘convert text to curves’.
+Usually, when submitting artwork, we would ask that you either embed fonts, outline them or ‘convert text to curves’.

-Exporting and Finalizing Your Canva File
+Exporting and Finalising Your Canva File

 Review resolution, outlines, colour, margins and text size.
-When you download your file it is always best to ensure it’s print-ready before submitting it.
+When you download your file, it is always best to ensure it’s print-ready before submitting it.

 Now Go and Download Your Files!

-Your Design is done so it’s time to download it!
+Your Design is done, so it’s time to download it!

-Click on ‘Share’ in the top right and a menu will appear.
+Click on ‘Share’ in the top right, and a menu will appear.

-Send us your downloaded pdf and we will check it over!
+Send us your downloaded PDF, and we will check it over!

 Additional Canva Tips